the Urban Dater

 - Any topic related to dating, sex, or relationships.
-Use the search function on the site to dig around and make sure that you aren’t delivering the exact same advice we’ve all heard 100 times.
+Use the search function on the site to dig around and ensure that you aren’t delivering the same advice we’ve heard 100 times.
 Make it interesting!

 - Each story needs to have an arc.
 Mere musings on the state of your dating life won't cut it.

 - Your story should have a strong sense of place.
 They should feel strongly rooted in where ever the story takes place.

 - Must be at least 500 words (ideally in the 800-1000 word range!).

 - Your story must be factually correct and about your own life.
 No exaggeration, no fictional or composite characters, no hyperbole for dramatic effect.